pixelsandbytes/hydrogen/README.md

     <script type="text/javascript" src="path/to/hydrogen.js"></script>

 ## Usage Examples
-See `sample/index.html` for the examples below as well as a few more.
+See [sample/index.html](blob/master/sample/index.html) for the examples below plus a few more.

 ### Inheritance
-`h.create()` can be used to extend one prototypical object from another.
+`h.create()` can be used to create a prototypical object, or extend one prototypical object from another.

     function Character(name, mediumName, otherName) {
         this.name = name;